LOG-TAG/openmobster/binary-release/src/main/assembly/mobileCloud/README.txt

 Code Signing is not required for installing/testing Apps in a simulation environment.
 In fact all the OpenMobster binaries have been thoroughly tested on a 4.3.0 OS simulator.
 All tests have passed without any errors, warnings, or crashes.

-At the time of this first community release, the OpenMobster Blackberry binaries have not been signed or tested on an actual device.
+As of 2.0-M3 community release, all OpenMobster Blackberry binaries have been signed and tested on an actual BlackBerry device.
-However, the developer can sign and distribute these binaries along with their Apps, if they possess their own signing key.
-In the future, the binaries should come signed with the keys issued by RIM to OpenMobster Community
+The device used was the BlackBerry Curve 8330 running on the Sprint CDMA network.